slitvinov/dcomex-framework/examples/benchmarks/README.md

 ## Multi node scaling efficency

-To evaluate multi-node scaling efficiency, we set '--cpus-per-task 2' flag to assign each logical rank to a physical processor core.
-For the weak scaling analysis, we allocated one rank for the controller and used 'n' workers.
+To evaluate multi-node scaling efficiency, we set `--cpus-per-task 2` flag to assign each logical rank to a physical processor core.
+For the weak scaling analysis, we allocated one rank for the controller and used `n` workers.
 The following code snippet demonstrates the process:

 ```